paradedb/paradedb/pg_bm25/README.md

 simply add a new `.sql` file to `/test/sql` and a corresponding `.out` file to `/test/expected` for the expected output, and it will automatically get picked up by the test suite.

+Note: the bash script takes arguments and allows you to run tests either sequentially or in parallel.
+For more info run `./test/runtests.sh -h`

 ## License